RameshRM/walk-the-path/README.md

 walk-the-path
 =============

-A Walker Module, inspects the javascripts and traces the execution
+A Walker Module, Iteratively traverses the file structure, and returns an array of files within the directory and subdirectory.